Abrishges/ticketing/README.md

   `mvn test`

-  From eclipse, you can right click and run unit test
+  From eclipse, you can right click and run unit test.
+It should show green bar

 #### To test calls , for simplicity use swagger page in your favorite browser. curl commands are also provided below.
 * URL